dart-lang/language/resources/type-system/inference.md

 independent of non-override inference, and hence can be completed prior to the rest of top level inference if desired.

 ##### Method override inference

-A method which is subject to override inference is missing one or more component types of its signature, and it overrides one or more declarations.
-Each missing type is filled in with the corresponding type from the overridden or implemented method.
-If there are multiple overridden/implemented methods, and any two of them have non-equal types (declared or inferred) for a parameter position which is being inferred for the overriding method, it is an error.
-If there is no corresponding parameter position in the overridden method to infer from and the signatures are compatible, it is treated as dynamic (e.g. overriding a one parameter method with a method that takes a second optional parameter).
-Note: if there is no corresponding parameter position in the overridden method to infer from and the signatures are incompatible (e.g. overriding a one parameter method with a method that takes a second non-optional parameter), the inference result is not defined and tools are free to either emit an error, or to defer the error to override checking.
+A member `m` of a class `C` which is subject to override inference is missing one or more component types of its signature, and one or more of the direct superinterfaces of `C` has a member named `m` (*that is, `C.m` overrides one or more declarations*).
+Each missing type is filled in with the corresponding type from the combined member signature `s` of `m` in the direct superinterfaces of `C`.

+A compile-time error occurs if `s` does not exist.  *E.g., one superinterface could have signature `void m([int])` and another one could have signature `void m(num)`, such that none of them is most specific.
+There may still exist a valid override of both (e.g., `void m([num])`).
+In this situation `C.m` can be declared with a complete signature, it just cannot use override inference.*

+If there is no corresponding parameter in `s` for a parameter of the declaration of `m` in `C`, it is treated as `dynamic` (*e.g., this occurs when overriding a one parameter method with a method that takes a second optional parameter).

 ##### Instance field, getter, and setter override inference